Lakshya177/Online-Cricket-Live-Score-Web-Application/README.md

 ## 📌 Conclusion
 <pre>
 The Online Cricket Live Score Web Application is a useful platform for cricket fans who want to stay updated with live match scores without paid subscriptions.
-The system provides live scores, match history, highlights, and future match details.
+The system provides live scores, match history, highlights, and futurematch details.
 The admin panel helps manage match information efficiently.
 The email password reset feature improves the security of the system.
 Overall, the project demonstrates the use of web technologies like HTML, CSS, JavaScript, Servlet, JSP, MySQL, and API integration to build a real-world web application.
 </pre>

 ## 👨‍💻 Author